 They are accessed through a web browser and don’t need to be downloaded or installed, but are responsive and function just like a native mobile app.
-We build web apps with a Laravel back-end and a React Native or Vue front-end.
+We build web apps with a Laravel back-end and a React JS or Vue front-end.
 They cost between £50k to £150k.
 Progressive web apps (PWAs) are the next wave of internet development for serving app experiences to users.

 Whether it’s paid or free membership, these websites are ideal for organisations that need people to sign-up to their business or website in exchange for valuable content.
 They are wide ranging: from gyms, online course providers, personal or professional communities, to large companies who have hundreds of employees that need access to shared files, documents and templates.
 They cost between £20k to £50k and can house a huge amount of information, like this membership website we built for GSA.

 One-page website or holding page website